 The most common types of truck accidents that can occur if cargo is imbalanced, overweight, or overloaded are:

-- Lost load – Cargo could shift if the securement systems are defective or an inadequate number of tie-downs is used.
+Lost load – Cargo could shift if the securement systems are defective or an inadequate number of tie-downs are used.
 If items fall out of the trailer, other drivers might not have enough time to avoid crashing or running over the loose items.

 Who Is Liable for Overloaded, Overweight, or Imbalanced Cargo?